Beaverton, Oregon: Shopping

 Cedar Hills Crossing is a shopping mall within the city of Beaverton.
 Facilities include a variety of restaurants, big-box retailers, a bowling alley, and more.
+Progress Ridge Town Square is a lifestyle center also in Beaverton which includes shops and restaurants.

 Government

 The current mayor of Beaverton is Lacey Beaty, who was first elected in 2020.
 The Beaverton City Council consists of six councilors.
 The Mayor and City Councilors are all elected at large to serve four-year terms in a council-manager form of government where the Beaverton City Council and Mayor hire a city manager who is the administrative head of the city.

 Sports

 The Howard M. Terpenning Recreation Complex, opened in 1978, features swimming, athletics, tennis, baseball, softball and basketball facilities.

 Little League

 In 2014, the Beaverton–Aloha Little League Intermediate baseball team won the state tournament and traveled to Nogales, Arizona to play in the regional tournament, where they accumulated a 2–2 record.

 In 2006, the Murrayhill Little League baseball team qualified for the 2006 Little League World Series, the first Oregon team in 48 years to go that far.
 Murrayhill advanced to the semi-finals before losing; the third-place game was rained out and not rescheduled.
 In addition, a Junior Softball team from Beaverton went to 2006 World Series in Kirkland, Washington, ending in sixth place.

 In 2002, Beaverton's Little League Softball team took second place to Waco, Texas, in the Little League Softball World Series.